mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

-	docker run -p 8000:80 -d image_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker run -p 3000:80 --rm image_id : by --rm it will automatically remove container once exit. docker run -p 8000:80 --name goalsapp 485b13a7c43a : by running image with --name we can name a container which will be created based on image.
+	docker run -p 8000:80 -d image_id : create new container based on some image. -d  is deattached mode(means we are not attached to container and any console.log kind of output will not appear in terminal) docker run -p 3000:80 --rm image_id : by --rm it will automatically remove container once exit. docker run -p 8000:80 --name goalsapp 485b13a7c43a : by running image with --name we can name a container which will be created based on image. docker run -d -p 3000:80 --rm --name feedback-app -v feedback-vol:/app/feedback  feedback-node:volume : add named volume to container while running it.

-	docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal(so that user can see logs and outputs , error from server) docker logs container_name_or_id: to see logs of any container docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)
+	docker start container_name_or_id: start existing container in deattached mode by default. use this if there is not any source code change. because docker run will create new container each time. docker start -a container_name_or_id: start existing container in attached mode by default. docker stop container_name_or_id : stop running container. docker attach container_name_or_id : to attach container to terminal(so that user can see logs and outputs , error from server) docker logs container_name_or_id: to see logs of any container. if any exception comes we can use this command to see this. docker logs -f container_name_or_id: to keep listning and see logs of any container(similar to attach mode)

 	docker run -it ee21278214df : To enter in interactive mode(for python script. to enter enput and expect output)